The Future of Massage Therapy

 Consumer research shows Americans who have tried massage have overwhelmingly positive feelings about their experience.
 Since the 1980s, the profession has seen dramatic growth in the acceptance and use of massage, increasingly across age, gender, economic and ethnic boundaries.

-As an August 2005 issue of Consumer Reports declares, “Alternative medicine has come of age.”
+As of 2020, Consumer Reports declares, “Alternative medicine has come of age.”
 Consumer Reports cites deep-tissue massage as one of the remedies most effective as voted by readers for back pain, arthritis, osteoarthritis and fibromyalgia.
 In addition to being enthusiastic users of alternative medicine, subscribers of Consumer Reports are older, wealthier and well educated.

-Among the positive wave of response was the information that 14 percent of U.S. adults visited a massage therapist in 2008 and 42 percent have received a professional massage sometime in their life.
+Among the positive wave of response was the information that 23 percent of U.S. adults visited a massage therapist and 93 percent have received a professional massage sometime in their life.
 Consumers average 3.5 massages in the last 12 months.

 Americans report overwhelmingly positive feelings about their massage experiences.
 Eighty-five percent express favorable feelings toward massage therapists, with 69 percent expressing very favorable feelings.
 Among 2009 massage clients, fully 77 percent voiced very favorable feelings about their most recent massage, with 44 percent rating it a perfect ten-out-of-ten.

 There are three primary reasons people seek massage, each representing about a third of all massages delivered.
 Most seek relaxation and restoration (34 percent), need relief from pain or muscle soreness (31 percent), or have a massage because they received it as a gift (27 percent).
 Recommendations by medical professionals and receiving gift certificates are primary factors in consumers choosing to get a massage.